illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do Class Action Lawsuits Work in Illinois?

-• A representative of the class/plaintiffs fills and submits a complaint on behalf of the class members who have suffered the same injury or damages at the right state or federal court where the case will be heard.
+• A representative of the class/plaintiffs fills and submits a complaint on behalf of the class members who have suffered the same injury or damages at the right state or federal court where the case may be heard.

 • The settlement paid to the class is then shared amongst all members of the plaintiffs to bring an end to the class action lawsuit.